 Meanwhile, both projects are the part of the “Azerbaijan Digital Hub” program of AzerTelecom, which is the subsidiary of Azerbaijan’s first mobile operator and the fastest mobile internet provider Bakcell.

 The Azerbaijan Digital Hub (ADH) program of AzerTelecom is aimed at transforming Azerbaijan into a regional digital center.
-AzerTelecom is aiming to create a digital telecommunications corridor between Europe and Asia, known as the Digital Silk Way, referring to the ancient and famous trade and transport corridor known as the Silk Road where Azerbaijan was the gateway between Asia and Europe.
+AzerTelecom is aiming to create a digital telecommunications corridor between Europe and Central Asia, known as the Digital Silk Way.

 Telecommunication specialists in Azerbaijan expect the program to improve access to the Internet and digital services for 1.8 billion people residing in the Caucasus, the Middle East, Central, and South Asia regions.
 At the same time, it will strengthen Azerbaijan’s telecommunication system and domestic digital market.
 In addition, the project will boost the economy by attracting investments in the non-oil sectors, as well as develop capacity within e-services and cybersecurity.